-Our board may, in its sole discretion, subject to such conditions as it may determine and the receipt of certain representations and undertakings, prospectively or retroactively, waive all or any component of the ownership limit or establish a different limit on ownership, or excepted holder limit, for a particular stockholder if the stockholder's ownership in excess of the ownership limit would not result in our being "closely held" within the meaning of Section 856(h) of the Code (without regard to whether the ownership interest is held during the last half of a taxable year) or otherwise would result in our failing to qualify as a REIT.
+Our board may, in its sole discretion, subject to such conditions as it may determine and the receipt of certain representations and undertakings, prospectively or retroactively, waive all or any component of the ownership limit or establish a different limit on ownership, or excepted holder limit, for a particular stockholder if the stockholder's ownership in excess of the ownership limit would not result in our being "closely held" within the meaning of Section 856(h) of the Internal Revenue Code (without regard to whether the ownership interest is held during the last half of a taxable year) or otherwise would result in our failing to qualify as a REIT.
 As a condition of its waiver or grant of an excepted holder limit, our board of directors may, but is not required to, require an opinion of counsel or IRS ruling satisfactory to our board of directors with respect to our qualification as a REIT.
-We expect that, before the completion of this offering, our board of directors will create an excepted holder limit for MissionPoint and certain of its affiliates, which will allow MissionPoint and certain of its affiliates, together as an excepted holder, to hold up to "% by value or number of shares, whichever is more restrictive, of our outstanding capital stock.
+We expect that, before completion of this offering, our board of directors will create an excepted holder limit for MissionPoint and certain of its affiliates, which will allow MissionPoint and certain of its affiliates, together as an excepted holder, to hold up to shares of our outstanding common stock.